Skip to main content

 What is an Annual Wellness Visit (AWV)?

-An AWV is available after a Medicare beneficiary has had Part B for longer than 12 months.
-The first AWV is available to beneficiaries who have not received an Initial Preventive Physical Examination (IPPE) or AWV in the previous 12 months.
+An AWV is available after a Medicare patient has had Part B for longer than 12 months.
+The first AWV is available to Medicare patients who have not received an Initial Preventive Physical Examination (IPPE) or AWV in the previous 12 months.
 Subsequent AWVs are covered once every 12 months.
 At a minimum, AWVs include:

 First AWV Subsequent AWV